UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

           $ source /proj/nobackup/hpc2n2024-025/<your-directory>/python/Example/bin/activate

-Note that your prompt is changing to start with (name of your vitual environment) to show that you are within it.
+Note that your prompt is changing to start with the name of your virtual environment to show that you are within it.

 Using pip
 ---------